 TED publishes all notices advertised in the Official Journal of the European Union (OJEU).
 Contracting authorities must abide by strict rules whereby all contracts over a certain value must be published here regardless of whether they are published anywhere else or not.

 There are plenty of websites that that offer tender alerts, some are free, and some charge a subscription fee.

-Open Opps is a global tender portal.
-All of the data is free for people to access.
+- Open Opps Open Opps is a global tender portal.
+All the data is free for people to access.
 If you subscribe you get to see the tenders slightly earlier than non-subscribers.

 Other UK Public Sector Tender Portals

 There are many other UK tender portals for finding tenders for free.
 They show contract opportunities for councils, housing associations etc. You can create your own free account and set up alerts for tenders.
 Some allow you to post a profile so that public sector buyers can search for your service/product.

 Here are some examples: